fsantanna/dyn-lex/doc/manual-out.md

 ### 5.5.3.
 Precedence and Associativity

-`TODO`

 Operations in `dyn-lex` can be combined in complex expressions with the following precedence priority (from higher to lower):

 ```
 1. sufix  operations       ;; t[0], x.i, f(x)